IBIC/seed-analysis/README.md

 Please ensure that there are no other files matching this pattern in the working directory.
 Do not use "`-`" within group names (i.e., within "control" or "patient", because a hyphen is used by the macros to indicate contrasts.

-Group files must be of the following format:
+Group files must contain lines the following format:

 	140593 /mnt/praxic/pdnetworksr01/subjects/140593/session1/mcvsa/SVC_MEICA/
 	140605 /mnt/praxic/pdnetworksr01/subjects/140605/session1/mcvsa/SVC_MEICA/

-That is, a subject identifier, followed by a space, then followed by the absolute path to the seed-based connectivity maps for that subject.
+Each line consists of a subject identifier, followed by a space, then followed by the absolute path to the seed-based connectivity maps for that subject.
 It is important to label each subject because `3dttest++`'s syntax requires each map to be labeled with a subject identifier.

 **Important**: All of these directories must contain all of the required files. `3dttest++` will choke if it is given a non-existent file, and will not continue without it.
 I suggest you create a script to manage the creation of these files based on the existence of the map directories.